 Given some divergent views on this matter, I've tried to keep the wording relating to management of fishery resources close to the wording of the corresponding Article in the UN Fish stocks Agreement (Article 2).
-It seems also that recently negotiated Conventions or Agreements, at least those I am aware of, is following this line1.
-Very similar wording is also used in the St Johns declaration2 which of course is of direct relevance to us since the mandate of the working Group is based on that declaration.
-One possible exception in this regard are the proposed amendments to the NEAFC Convention which were circulated during the meeting 3 but I understand from the Secretary of NEAFC that this amendment has not yet been adopted by NEAFC, and might therefore still be subject to change.
+It seems also that recently negotiated Conventions or Agreements, at least those I am aware of, is following this line.
+Very similar wording is also used in the St Johns declaration which of course is of direct relevance to us since the mandate of the working Group is based on that declaration.
+One possible exception in this regard are the proposed amendments to the NEAFC Convention which were circulated during the meeting but I understand from the Secretary of NEAFC that this amendment has not yet been adopted by NEAFC, and might therefore still be subject to change.

-Article 2 of the SEAFO convention reads: the objective of this convention is to ensure the long term conservation and sustainable use of the fishery resources in the convention area through the effective implementation of this convention.
+&lt;sup>1 Article 2 of the SEAFO convention reads: the objective of this convention is to ensure the long term conservation and sustainable use of the fishery resources in the convention area through the effective implementation of this convention.
 Article 2 of the South Indian oceans fisheries Agreement (SIOFA) (which will be opened to signature in July 2006 at the premises of FAO) reads: The objectives of this agreement are to ensure the long term conservation and sustainable use of fishery resources in the Area through co-operation among parties, and to promote sustainable development of fisheries in the area, taking into account the needs of developing states...
-Article II of the IATTC Convention reads: the objective of this Convention is to ensure the long term conservation and sustainable use of the fish stocks covered by this Convention.
-Article 2 of the WCPFC Convention reads: The objective of this convention is to ensure, through effective management, the long term conservation and sustainable use of highly migratory fish stocks in the western and central Pacific Ocean in accordance with the 1982 convention and 1995 agreement.
+Article II of the IATTC Convention reads: the objective of this Convention.
+Article 2 of the WCPFC Convention reads: The objective of this convention.
+Article 2 of the south is to ensure, through effective management, the long term conservation and sustainable use of highly migratory fish stocks in the western and central Pacific Ocean in accordance with the 1982 convention and 1995 agreement.

-2 See preamble.
+&lt;sup>2 See preamble.

-The proposed amendment to Article 2 of the NEAFC convention reads: The objective of this convention is to ensure the long term conservation and optimum utilisation of the fishery resources in the Convention area, providing sustainable, economic, environmental and social benefits.
+&lt;sup>3 The proposed amendment to Article 2 of the NEAFC convention reads: The objective of this convention is to ensure the long term conservation and optimum utilisation of the fishery resources in the Convention area, providing sustainable, economic, environmental and social benefits.